fiwu/fiwu.github.io/_data/prototypes/current/Spark OBTP.md

 ### On Mobile

-1) Please use Chrome (mobile mode) or IPhone (webapp mode) to view the prototype.
+1. For the most optimal experience, use Chrome (mobile mode) or IPhone (webapp mode) to view this prototype.

-2) Try clear browser cache first if you see any issues.
+2. Select a scenario and continue.

-3) Choose a version to continue.
+3. If you encounter any issues, clear the  browser cache and reload page.

 ### On Desktop

-1) Please use Chrome to view this prototype.
+1. Please use Chrome browser to view this prototype.

 ### On MX800

-1) Please use Chrome to view this prototype.
+*Disclaimer: This is simulating an experience on the Sparkboard by using a secondary desktop (e.g. Laptop)*

-2) The MX logic for hot key
+1. From the laptop, run the prototype in Chrome browser and pair/screen shared to a Spark Board

-* '0' - go to step 0
+2. Use the following hot keys to navigate through the steps:

-* '1' - go to step 1 and update the mobile/desktop prototype
+* '1' - Trigger the greeting and update the mobile/desktop prototype

-* 'd' - change the scenario to desktop mode
+* 'd' - Switch to desktop user (Brandon)

-* 'm' - change the scenario to mobile mode
+* 'm' - Switch to mobile user (Catherine)

 3) You need to add a parameter after the url for both MX prototype and mobile/desktop prototype.